ritish-behera/VSD-PhysicalDesign/README.md

 - Providing necessary output capacitance to measure the values of charge, current and delays
 - Providing simulation commands like tran and dc
 At last all these data output is fed to the "GUNA" characterization tool which outputs the config file.

+The following figures define some of the timing characterization values of cells which helps calculating propagation delay and transition time.

+[Figure Timing threshold definitions]

+Propagation delay = Out_time_threshold - In_time_threshold

+Transition Time = (slew_high_rise - slew_low_rise) or (slew_high_fall - slew_low_fall)

+ [Figure for propagation delay waveform and transition time]